Tate’s Chocolate Chip Cookies

 2 large eggs, beaten

-2. Whisk the flour, soda and salt together in a bowl.
+2. Whisk the flour, baking soda, and salt together in a bowl.

-3. In another large bowl, mix the butter with a wooden spoon to lighten it a bit and then mix in the sugars.
+3. In another large bowl, mix the butter with a wooden spoon to lighten it a bit, then mix in the sugars.

-5. Stir in the flour mixture until just combined and then fold in the chocolate chips.
+5. Stir in the flour mixture until just combined, then fold in the chocolate chips.

-6. Using two soup spoons, drop the cookies 2″ apart onto two nonstick or greased cookie sheets.
+6. Using 2 soup spoons, drop the cookies 2 inches apart onto 2 nonstick or greased cookie sheets.

 7. Bake for 8 minutes, rotating the sheets after 4 minutes.